OpenDrift/opendrift/docs/source/performance.rst

 Some optional packages might increase performance for your use case:

+  * roaring-landmask (`pip install roaring-landmask`), will save you disk-space and startup-time.
+Especially if you run many small simulations this can make a big difference.
   * pykdtree (among other areas this might speed up cartopy and the unstructured readers)
   * imagemagick (might yield faster gif generation)